-We had four nights camping at Yanchep National Park over the Australia Day long weekend.
-It is an excellent National Park with heaps of things to keep you occupied.
-At only an hour and a half away from Perth (even less if you live in the northern suburbs) it is very convenient for a weekend away (or day trip).
+Yanchep National Park is one of the best camping spots that are close to Perth.
+At only an hour and a half away from Perth (even less if you live in the northern suburbs), it is very convenient for a weekend away (or day trip).

 Chocolate Drops Cafe

 We think we know how the cafe got its name as Lala’s cousin kept calling all the Kangaroo poo on the grass chocolate drops.
 (I think he was secretly hoping that someone would eat one of them.)
 I had to make it especially clear to Lala that it was POO and NOT CHOCOLATE.
 But luckily, she was old enough and developing a good sense of humour so she was laughing along at the joke.